Aiki principles, Aiki in action (part 1)

 Aiki is action in harmony with the laws of nature.
 In Aiki, we ourselves are in harmony with the laws of nature and by leading our training partners also bringing our training partners into harmony with the laws of nature by letting them experience Aiki.

-As I understand, O-Sensei's Aiki is always to be there, before, while and after an "attack".
+As I understand, the Aiki O-Sensei's speaks about, always has to be there, before, while and after an "attack".
 This is what it means to lead our training partner.
 We lead them way before the attack has formed, we are leading the attack by calling the attack.
 And in doing so there's not really an attack anymore.

 1 Quote taken from "Tranparent Power" by Tatsuo Kimuro